PRODUCT COMPARISONS

 Figure 5 - SyncFusion PDF Discovery

-You must then fill out a form to create an account on their website complete with email address, phone number, and company name.
+You must then fill out a form to create an account on their website, complete with an email address, phone number, and company name.
 SyncFusion verifies your email with a text message and then allows you to download an installer for their software.
-You can also install a trial package from NuGet, but they say the installer providers the "full product".
-In the days following sign-up for SyncFusion's website, I have received 2 emails and 2 phone calls offering to help get started.
-The emails and phone calls were friendly in tone, however I found the phone calls to be a little invasive.
+You can also install a trial package from NuGet, but they say the installer provides the "full product".
+In the days following sign-up for SyncFusion's website, I have received two emails and two phone calls offering to help get started.
+The emails and phone calls were friendly in tone, however, I found the phone calls to be a little invasive.

 iTextPDF makes it clear with one product and one link to their product: